 You are so much more than your past mistakes!
 And I promise you that you are beyond worth it.

 Today, let’s forgive ourselves, so we can move on and get unstuck.
 Peel back the layers that cover you heart and cloud your spirit, then yes; please forgive.
-Those layers of resentment, sadness and a competitive mindset keep you hostage to fear!
-Forgive yourself, forgive the circumstances and allow yourself to let go with your whole heart so you can begin anew.
+Those layers of resentment, sadness and a comparison mindset keep you hostage to fear!
+Forgive yourself, forgive the circumstances, and allow yourself to let go with your whole heart so you can begin anew.
 Move forward with confidence that you hold the power to choose differently this time.

 Forgiveness is not about dismissing events or people’s words and actions as if they didn’t happen (and yes, this includes yourself).
 It simply allows you to soften and have more compassion toward yourself and others.
 In turn, it allows you to see more clearly with a new and loving perspective.

 Ultimately, you’re letting go of what no longer serves you.
 You’re freeing up space in your mind, body and overall spirit for creativity to flow, more joy, more abundance and more ease to listen to your intuition.
-And that’s truly the best way to start living a life you love.
+And that’s truly the best way to start living a life you love!!

 +What other ways have you used to be able to forgive yourself?
 Tell me in the comments below!